USG Corporation: Manufacturing and mining facilities

 Gypsum wallboard manufacturing facilities are reported to the SEC based on the extent to which the gypsum they use comes from synthetic or natural sources.

-Plaster City, California facility
+Plaster City facility

-USG has a large gypsum plant located 17 mi west of El Centro, California, along highway Interstate 8, at Plaster City.
+USG has a large gypsum plant located 17 mi west of El Centro, California, along highway Interstate 8, at Plaster City, California.
 The Plaster City location makes Sheetrock brand gypsum panels.
 The gypsum is mined from a quarry located 20 mi to the north, in the Fish Creek Mountains of Imperial County.
 The quarry is estimated to contain a deposit of 25 million tons of gypsum.